Who are the superstar salespeople you admire?

 You can easily waste time pitching a service that’s way beyond your prospect’s budget.
 Ask questions about their budget upfront so you can determine how high they prioritize your service and you can better tailor your offer to fit their needs.

 You want your close to be firm, but not ambiguous.
 After a prospect agrees to work with you, clarify the sale with a pointed question.
 Don’t assume you know the final deal without confirmation from the decision maker.

 In truth, the secret to becoming the ultimate seller is practice, practice, practice.
-Understand your own process as much as possible and educate yourself constantly.
+Understand your own sales strategies process as much as possible and educate yourself constantly.